mrbbot/nicycler/README.md

 	...
 }
 ```
-There is also a `canSwipe` method the can be overridden that determines whether an item can be swiped.
+There is also a `canSwipe` method that can be overridden that determines whether an item can be swiped.
 ```java
 NicyclerSwipe<Text> completeSwipe = new NicyclerSwipe<Text>(R.drawable.ic_check, "#4CAF50") {
     @Override